+New Wicks Road Park will anchor the neighbourhood and be a destination within the wider Macquarie Park precinct.
 Fine grain 'woven ways' along the creek line will link a series of open spaces.
-The enhanced public domain along Waterloo Road (as identified in the Waterloo Road Active Street Masterplan) will strengthen the landscaping and open space amenity in this neighbourhood.
+The enhanced public domain along Waterloo Road (as identified in the Waterloo Road Active Street Master Plan) will strengthen the landscaping and open space amenity in this neighbourhood.

-- 3,000 3,500 m2 of enhanced open space

-- 10,000 15,000 m2 of new open space
+80,000 - 85,000m of total open space

 - A Corridor Square

-- 🖲 Local Plaza
+- B Local Plaza

-- © Linear Park

-- 🕑 Urban Creek
+- © Urban Creek

+- D Wicks Road Park

-New land uses to be delivered to create a thriving neighbourhood with the potential for education, health, cultural and residential uses.
+New land uses to be delivered to create a thriving neighbourhood with the potential for health, cultural and residential uses.
 The Activity Hub located within the Commercial Core will provide a mix of uses and create a vibrant Activity Hub.